 With the help of friends and family, assess if your personality matches the franchise you are considering.
 Experience in the field in which the franchise operates is ideal.

 Count Your Money

 There are many more costs associated with owning a franchise than just the required fees and costs of equipment.
-In the beginning, you will need to pay for advertising, marketing, and any net losses you may incur.
+In the beginning, you will need to pay for:

 The franchisor is required to tell you any extra money you will need under item No 7 of the Franchise Disclosure Document (FDD).
 According to the Federal Trade Commission, it can take up to a year for your business to make a profit.
 It is ideal to have additional money, such as six months in business expenses saved.
 You should also have one year of personal expenses saved before starting a franchise.